Qoumis/Shell-CS345/README.md

 # Shell-CS345
-A simple shell implementation as a part of the course CS-345 - Operating Systems
+A simple shell implementation supporting :
+1. Simple commands
+2. Built in commands cd and exit
+3. Environment variables
+4. Signal Handling for freezing and unfreezing the screen (CTRL-S & CTRL-Q)
+5. Pipes